cypress-io/cypress/readme.md

 #### 0.13.0 - *(02/11/17)*
 - deprecated 'cypress ci'
-- 'cypress run' now accepts a --key argument and a --no-record argument
+- 'cypress run' now accepts a --key argument and a --record false argument
 - search for CYPRESS_RECORD_KEY env var
 - more intelligently spawn XVFB
 - some horrid code cleanup